jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 14 - Virtualization.md

 Furthermore, interference between VMs can cause missed deadlines and excessive jitter.
 Faults (hazards) and failures (accidents) can occur, and as stated before, interference requires proper real-time scheduling and timing analysis.

-Safety policy guidelines are based on obsolete assumptions, and need to be updated based on the following recommendations (which?)
+Safety policy guidelines are based on obsolete assumptions, and need to be updated.
+Safety-critical applications can be run on multiple VMs, achieving software redundancy with voting.

+#### Security Recertification & Related Issues

+Moving to a virtualized architecture based on hypervisors and virtual machines will probably require security recertification.
+Security vulnerabilities can also violate isolation, as sophisticated exploits can escape from one VM to another, via the hypervisor.

+#### Increased risk of Concurrency Defects

+Concurrency defects can be more likely to occur due to VMs executing concurrently, on one or more cores.
+These defects are listed as follows:
+- Deadlocks
+- Livelocks
+- Starvation
+- Suspension
+- (Data-based) race conditions
+- Priority inversion
+- Order vilations
+- Order vulnerabilities
+- Atomicity violations